 Amazon Redshift uses a variety of innovations to obtain very high query performance on datasets ranging in size from a hundred gigabytes to an exabyte or more.
 For petabyte-scale local data, it uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
-Amazon Redshift has a massively parallel processing (MPP) architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
+Amazon Redshift has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a 10GigE mesh network to maximize throughput between nodes.
 For exabyte-scale data in Amazon S3, Amazon Redshift generates an optimal query plan that minimizes the amount of data scanned and delegates the query execution to a pool of Redshift Spectrum instances that scales automatically, so queries run quickly regardless of data size.

 You pay only for the resources you provision.
 You can choose On-Demand pricing with no up-front costs or long-term commitments, or obtain significantly discounted rates with Reserved Instance pricing.
-On-Demand pricing starts at just $0.25/hour per 160GB DW2.Large node or $0.85/hour per 2TB DW1.XLarge node.
-With Reserved Instances, you can lower your effective price to $0.10/hour per DW2.Large node ($5,500/TB/year) or $0.228/hour per DW1.XLarge node ($1,000/TB/year).
+On-Demand pricing starts at just $0.25/hour per 160GB DC1.Large node or $0.85/hour per 2TB DS2.XLarge node.
+With Partial Upfront Reserved Instances, you can lower your effective price to $0.10/hour per DC1.Large node ($5,500/TB/year) or $0.228/hour per DS2.XLarge node ($999/TB/year).
 Redshift Spectrum queries are priced at $5/TB scanned from S3.
 For more information, see the Amazon Redshift Pricing page.

 Amazon Redshift has multiple features that enhance the reliability of your data warehouse cluster.
 All data written to a node in your cluster is automatically replicated to other nodes within the cluster and all data is continuously backed up to Amazon S3.
 Amazon Redshift continuously monitors the health of the cluster and automatically re-replicates data from failed drives and replaces nodes as necessary.

-Amazon Redshift’s automated snapshot feature continuously backs up new data on the cluster to Amazon S3.
-Snapshots are continuous, incremental and automatic.
-Amazon Redshift stores your snapshots for a user-defined period, which can be from one to thirty-five days.
-You can take your own snapshots at any time, which leverage all existing system snapshots and are retained until you explicitly delete them.
-Redshift can also asynchronously replicate your snapshots to S3 in another region for disaster recovery.
-Once you delete a cluster, your system snapshots are removed but your user snapshots are available until you explicitly delete them.
+Amazon Redshift automatically and continuously backs up new data to Amazon S3.
+It stores your snapshots for a user-defined period from 1 up to 35 days.
+You can take your own snapshots at any time, and they are retained until you explicitly delete them.
+Amazon Redshift can also asynchronously replicate your snapshots to S3 in another region for disaster recovery.
+Once you delete a cluster, your system snapshots are removed, but your user snapshots are available until you explicitly delete them.

 You can use any system or user snapshot to restore your cluster using the AWS Management Console or the Amazon Redshift APIs.
 Your cluster is available as soon as the system metadata has been restored and you can start running queries while user data is spooled down in the background.

 With just a couple of parameter settings, you can set up Amazon Redshift to use SSL to secure data in transit and hardware-accelerated AES-256 encryption for data at rest.
 If you choose to enable encryption of data at rest, all data written to disk will be encrypted as well as any backups.
 By default, Amazon Redshift takes care of key management but you can choose to manage your keys using your own hardware security modules (HSMs), AWS CloudHSM, or AWS Key Management Service.

 Amazon Redshift enables you to configure firewall rules to control network access to your data warehouse cluster.
-You can also run Amazon Redshift inside Amazon Virtual Private Cloud (Amazon VPC) to isolate your data warehouse cluster in your own virtual network and connect it to your existing IT infrastructure using industry-standard encrypted IPsec VPN.
+You can run Amazon Redshift inside Amazon VPC to isolate your data warehouse cluster in your own virtual network and connect it to your existing IT infrastructure using industry-standard encrypted IPsec VPN.

 Amazon Redshift integrates with AWS CloudTrail to enable you to audit all Redshift API calls.
 Amazon Redshift also logs all SQL operations, including connection attempts, queries and changes to your database.
 You can access these logs using SQL queries against system tables or choose to have them downloaded to a secure location on Amazon S3.
 Amazon Redshift is compliant with SOC1, SOC2, SOC3 and PCI DSS Level 1 requirements.
-For more details, please visit the AWS Compliance Center.
+For more details, please visit AWS Cloud Compliance.